scarfoxed/ps-weedplanting/README.md

 For all support questions, ask in our [Discord](https://www.discord.gg/projectsloth) support chat.
 Do not create issues if you need help.
 Issues are for bug reporting and new features only.

+This version uses ox_lib for menu's notifications and it's cache function

 # Preview
 ![image](https://user-images.githubusercontent.com/82112471/221007957-34e1641e-1cc0-469a-8bf1-33315ef1bdf0.png)
 ![image](https://user-images.githubusercontent.com/82112471/221006801-4639fe6e-3a07-4d27-b0e1-90e1134829fd.png)